Mindbeam-AI/litespark-aws-marketplace/README.md

 - CHECKPOINT_INTERVAL: number of steps after which checkpoint is saved periodically, default is 1000.

 ### Data preparation
-Any LLM pre-training dataset from Hugging Face can be prepared for training with Litespark using the accompanying notebook [dataprep.ipynb](https://github.com/Mindbeam-AI/Litespark-aws-marketplace/blob/main/dataprep.ipynb).
-The notebook downloads the raw dataset from Hugging Face to a local directory, prepares the dataset with appropriate tokenization, and uploads the prepared data to your specified S3 bucket.
+Any LLM pre-training dataset from Hugging Face can be prepared for training with Litespark using the accompanying script [prepare_data.py](https://github.com/Mindbeam-AI/Litespark-aws-marketplace/blob/main/prepare_data.py).
+The scripts downloads the raw dataset from Hugging Face to a local directory and prepares the dataset with appropriate tokenization.
+To upload the prepared data to your specified S3 bucket, use the script [upload_to_s3.py](https://github.com/Mindbeam-AI/Litespark-aws-marketplace/blob/main/upload_to_s3.py).

 ### Data configuration
 - Under Input data configuration, the default is only one channel named "train".